 Milia (singular – milium cyst) are tiny bumps that form in the topmost layer of the skin known as the epidermis and resemble whiteheads or white pimples.
 They appear white or pearly in colour and are often found in groups.
 They are also called as ‘milk spots’ or ‘oilseeds’ at times.
 There is no swelling or inflammation associated with milia spots, unlike acne.
 Also, there is no itching sensation or pain.

-Also Read: Know The Best Treatment To Remove Milia?
+Must Read: Know The Best Treatment For Acne

 What Causes Milia?
 Why Do They Appear?